The Dark Saga of Katie Bouman

 Tens of thousands of users amplified the message.
 The excitement fed into a hunger to celebrate women in science, heightened by a national movement to listen, finally, to women long unheard.
 At a press conference in Washington, D.C., where the image was unveiled by Event Horizon Telescope team members, only one of the four scientists was a woman; black-hole enthusiasts were ready to hear from more.

-Bouman’s new fans wanted to rescue the young computer scientist from the pantheon of unsung women in science—such as Rosalind Franklin or Vera Rubin or Henrietta Leavitt, to name just a few—whose contributions went unrecognized in their moment and were honored only many years later, sometimes long after their male colleagues had received awards for the same work.
+Bouman’s new fans wanted to rescue the young computer scientist from the pantheon of unsung women in science—including Rosalind Franklin and Vera Rubin and Henrietta Leavitt, to name just a few—whose contributions went unrecognized in their moment and were honored only many years later, sometimes long after their male colleagues had received awards for the same work.
 In another viral tweet, the MIT account juxtaposed a picture of Bouman with stacks of the hard drives bearing the data that spotted the black hole with one of Margaret Hamilton, the MIT computer scientist who helped write the software for the Apollo program.

 “Take your rightful seat in history, Dr. Bouman!”
-Congresswomen Alexandria Ocasio-Cortez cheered to her nearly 4 million followers.
+Congresswomen Alexandria Ocasio-Cortez cheered to her nearly 4 million Twitter followers.
 Like the lawmaker, Bouman is an appealing embodiment of a rising generation—young, fresh-faced, and female.
 As a symbol of a new wave of women in science, she was perfectly cast.

 Science is still filled with women whose work has received less recognition than that of their male peers.
 The real-time recognition of Bouman reminded me of the attention the physicist Donna Strickland received in the fall, when she won the Nobel Prize in Physics, becoming only the third woman to do so in history.
 Denizens of the internet banded together to fashion a new Wikipedia page—the commemorative plaque of the internet—that went into detail about her work.
 The male colleagues with whom she shared the prize already had pages.